-The maximum displacement in time history response can be calculated by multiplying maximum displacement calculated from response spectrum with participation factor for respective mode shape.
-Each mode shape is contributing upto some extend into total response of structure and that depends on participation factor.
-Accordingly, maximum response is calculated for all respective modes.
+The maximum displacement in time history response can be calculated by multiplying the maximum displacement calculated from the response spectrum with the participation factor for the respective mode shape.
+Each mode shape is contributing up to some extend to the total response of the structure and that depends on the participation factor.
+Accordingly, the maximum response is calculated for all respective modes.

 The amount of displacement in one mode given by,

-Accordingly, maximum time history response is calculated for all modes and respective ground motion and combined together to get maximum earthquake response.
+Accordingly, the maximum time history response is calculated for all modes and respective ground motions and combined together to get maximum earthquake response.
 These maximum time history responses cannot be added directly and for that special techniques called modal combinations are used.

 The total response of the system is determined by combining the responses from all modes.
-This combination is termed as modal combination.
-Modal combination includes internal modal forces and internal modal moments, as well as modal displacements.
+This combination is termed a modal combination.
+The modal combination includes internal modal forces and internal modal moments, as well as modal displacements.

-Ed Wilson and Ray Clough took the response spectra method and developed the approximate method for MDOF structures that requires the combination of the modes and proposed SRSS over 50years ago.
-At that time only 3 earthquake records existed for comparison where now we have thousands.
+Ed Wilson and Ray Clough took the response spectra method and developed the approximate method for MDOF structures that requires the combination of the modes and proposed SRSS over 50 years ago.
+At that time only 3 earthquake records existed for comparison whereas now we have thousands.

 The methods of combining modal results present some confusion to many piping engineers.
-We have the SRSS (Square Root of Sum of Square), ABS (Absolute), CQC (Complete Quadratic Combination) and few algebraic methods.
+We have the SRSS (Square Root of Sum of Square), ABS (Absolute), CQC (Complete Quadratic Combination), and a few algebraic methods.
 They all have been used in one situation or another.
-However, we do not really have a clear picture of as to when and why a certain method is used.
+However, we do not really have a clear picture of when and why a certain method is used.

 The NRC Regulatory Guide 1.92 provides further guidance for nuclear facilities.
 Some of the methods are from Rev 1 and some are from Rev 2 with some standard mathematical methods.